Google Hits A Snag In Digitizing World's Books

 But Judge Denny Chin nixed the agreement.

-Ms. CINDY COHN (Legal Director and Chief Counsel, Electronic Frontier Foundation): A class action settlement would seem to be a pretty uncomfortable vehicle for doing something as ambitious as what Google wanted to do.
+CINDY COHN: A class action settlement would seem to be a pretty uncomfortable vehicle for doing something as ambitious as what Google wanted to do.

 SYDELL: That's Cindy Cohn, an attorney with the Electronic Frontier Foundation, which opposed the deal.
 Cohn says Judge Chin raised questions about the settlement because it gave Google rights to orphan works that no other company would have.
 Cohn agrees with the judge.
 She says Congress should deal with the issue of orphan works so that any company can digitize books.